Andy Dalton: Personal life

 Dalton is a Christian.
-He has spoken about his faith, saying, "Not very many people get a chance to play in the NFL.
-To start—and start as a rookie—I feel so blessed.
-So many things had to fall right to be where I am.
-I thank God every day."
-Dalton says one of his favorite Bible verses is 1 Peter 5:6.

-On July 9, 2011, Dalton married his longtime girlfriend, Jordan Jones, whom he met at TCU.
+On July 9, 2011, he married his longtime girlfriend, Jordan Jones, whom he met at TCU.
 In July 2014, Jones gave birth to the couple's first son.
 Their second son was born in March 2017.
 Their third child, a daughter, was born in January 2019.

 Dalton and his wife founded the Andy & Jordan Dalton Foundation, which aims to help families and children in need.
 After Dalton helped the Cincinnati Bengals defeat the Baltimore Ravens 31–27 in Week 17 of the 2017 season, which allowed the Buffalo Bills to enter the playoffs, many Bills fans donated to his foundation in gratitude for helping their team snap their 17-year playoff drought.
 In less than a week, donations exceeded $360,000 from over 16,000 donors.
 Most donations were in the amount of $17, which symbolized the 17-year playoff drought that ended with the Bengals' victory over the Ravens.
 Dalton and his wife thanked Buffalo Bills fans by renting five billboards in the Buffalo area that read "Thank you, Buffalo, and good luck."

 He has been nicknamed the "Red Rifle", a reference to both his throwing arm strength and his hair color.